-On 25 March 2023, the nitsch museum in Mistelbach will launch its annual exhibition “Hermann Nitsch – The 6-Day Play“.
+On 25 March 2023, the nitsch museum in Mistelbach launched its annual exhibition “Hermann Nitsch – The 6-Day Play“.
 This exhibition, which is organised in cooperation with the Albertina Wien, will focus for the first time since the artist’s death on the centrepiece of the artist’s Gesamtkunstwerk or total work of art.

 Hermann Nitsch was one of the founders of Viennese Actionism and one of the most prominent representatives of this art movement.
 His Opus magnum, the Orgies Mysteries Theatre, is a new form of Gesamtkunstwerk.
 The artist revolutionised the twentieth century’s concept of theatre with this completely new theatre construct.
 The 6-Day Play is the centrepiece of Hermann Nitsch’s total art work, the Orgies Mysteries Theatre.